iworks/og/readme.txt

 = 2.8.1 (2020-06-03) =
 * Added dimensions and type for YouTube images if it is possible.
-* Added filter `og_twitter_creator` to easy setup Twitter @username of creator.
+* Added filter `og_twitter_creator` for easy setup Twitter @username of a creator.
 * Added multiple `og:image` for all YouTube movies.
-* Removed post meta for YouTube images when movies was deleted from entry.
+* Removed post meta for YouTube images when movies were deleted from the entry.
-* Use SSL for YouTube images if site is on SSL.
+* Use SSL for YouTube images if a site is on SSL.

 = 2.8.0 (2020-06-03) =
 * Removed Facebook check for allowed locales.